florianbouvot/gulp-boilerplate/README.md

   * Copy
   * Optimize with imagemin (in production)
 * SVG sprite
-  * Optimize icons with SVGO
+  * Optimize SVG with SVGO
-  * Generate sprite
+  * Converts SVG files to SVG sprite
 * Fonts
   * Copy
 * Runs a web server (Browsersync) for style injection, auto-refreshing and cross-device synchronization